iexcloud/docs/source/managing-your-data/updating-a-dataset-schema.md

-# Updating a Dataset Schema
+# Modify a Data Schema

-There are various reasons you may have for modifying a dataset schema.
+There are various reasons you may have for modifying a schema.
 Here are some possible reasons:

 - Enrich your dataset with a new property
 - Remove a deprecated property